 #1) Get Started Early!

 Just as with any government program, you’ll want to start the process of applying for Medicare benefits early.
-You can Apply for Medicare online if you are within 3 months of turning age 65.
+You can apply for Medicare online if you are within 3 months of turning age 65.
 This enrollment window continues until 3 months after your 65th birthday.
 If you are retiring at 65, you will probably already be investigating Medicare along with your Social Security benefits.
 If your retirement age is 66 or 67, however, you might not be aware that you can still apply for Medicare at age 65.
 Make sure that you gather the information you need about Medicare beforehand so that you can take action as soon as your enrollment period starts.
+A great way to get started is by joining our Free Medicare Webinars that are designed to help make learning the basics easy for those who are new to Medicare.

 #2) Working Past 65?